 In 2007, the Government announced a restructuring of the judicial system, including the establishment of courts of appeal and a supreme court, as well as the merger of most special adjudicatory committees into the general courts, though exceptions were made for certain adjudicatory committees.
-The committees that are exempted from the 2007 reforms include the Banking Disputes Committee, the Committee for the Enforcement of the Banking Control Law and the Committee for Resolution of Insurance Disputes and Violations, each of which operates under the aegis of SAMA; the Committee for the Resolution of Securities Disputes, which operates under the aegis of the CMA; and the Committee for Resolution of Custom Duties Disputes.
+The committees that are exempted from the 2007 reforms include the Banking Disputes Committee, the Committee for the Enforcement of the Banking Control Law and the Committee for Resolution of Insurance Disputes and Violations, each of which operates under the aegis of the Saudi Arabian Monetary Authority; the Committee for the Resolution of Securities Disputes, which operates under the aegis of the Saudi Capital Markets Authority; and the Committee for Resolution of Custom Duties Disputes.
+The 2007 reforms also proposed the transfer of jurisdiction over commercial disputes from the Board of Grievances to the commercial courts which have started to hear disputes of a commercial nature as of 22 September 2017 pursuant to the Circular of the Supreme Court of Justice No. T/967 dated 01/01/1439H (corresponding to 22 September 2017).
+As part of the ongoing restructuring of the judicial system, personal status courts, courts of appeal and a supreme court have already been established.

-The Board of Grievances has exclusive jurisdiction to supervise insolvency and bankruptcy proceedings relating to commercial entities and hear claims against Government bodies.
-Before March 2012, the Board of Grievances also had exclusive jurisdiction to consider the enforcement of foreign judgments and arbitral awards; however, with the enactment of the Enforcement Law in March 2012, this jurisdiction has been transferred to newly-created "Enforcement Departments" staffed by specialised "enforcement judges".
-The Enforcement Departments may, at their discretion, enforce all or any part of a foreign judgment or arbitral award, subject to certain conditions, which include compliance of such judgment or award with public policy in SaudiArabia.

-Previously the Board of Grievances' also had jurisdiction over commercial disputes.
-However, pursuant to circular No. T/967 issued by the Supreme Judiciary Council on 01/01/1439H (21 September 2017), jurisdiction over commercial disputes passed to the newly formed commercial courts.
+The Board of Grievances has exclusive jurisdiction to hear claims against Government bodies.
+Before March 2012, the Board of Grievances had exclusive jurisdiction to consider the enforcement of foreign judgments and arbitral awards; however, with the enactment of the Enforcement Law in March 2012, this jurisdiction was transferred to newly-created "Enforcement Departments" staffed by specialised "enforcement judges".
+The Enforcement Departments may, at their discretion, enforce all or any part of a foreign judgment or arbitral award, subject to certain conditions, which include compliance of such judgment or award with public policy in Saudi Arabia.
+The Board of Grievances also has exclusive jurisdiction to supervise insolvency and bankruptcy proceedings relating to commercial entities; however, this supervisory role will be transferred to the Commercial Court, pursuant to the Bankruptcy Law issued pursuant to Royal Decree No. M/50 dated 28/05/1439H (corresponding to 14 February 2018) and its implementing regulations issued pursuant to the Council of Ministers Resolution No. 622 dated 24/12/1439H (corresponding to 4 September 2018) and published in the official gazette on 30/12/1439H (corresponding to 10 September 2018) as amended, supplemented or restated from time to time.